carrieprice78/springshare/README.md

 # Springshare
 This is a place to keep site documentation for Welch Medical Library's Springshare platforms including LibCal and LibGuides.
+Includes CSS for both platforms.